bigmonachus/ad-c/README.md

 `adc/example/` shows how it is used.

-_Warning_ `#include <adc.h>` in Windows, without properly speficying the Include dir for adc, will by default load a Windows SDK header!
+_Warning_ `#include <adc.h>` in Windows, without properly specifying the Include directory for adc, will by default load a Windows SDK header!

 Features
 --------